 Unlike Chrome and Firefox, Safari only stores cookies from websites you visit.
 Nevertheless, Safari lets you easily change these settings.
 Since the Windows version of Safari has been discontinued, our instructions will focus on the MacOS version.

-Juggling cookies: Safari’s options for limited filtering of cookies are limited.
-You can, however, ask websites not to track you (the Do Not Track feature, which unfortunately most websites ignore), or have Safari attempt to block cross-site tracking.
+Safari’s options for limited filtering of cookies are limited.
+You can, however, ask websites not to track you (the Do Not Track feature), or have Safari attempt to block cross-site tracking.

-Although the Opera browser is based on the same foundation used by Google Chrome, getting to the browser’s cookie jar doesn’t involve the same process.
-But note that this guide is based on the latest version, so this method may be different on earlier builds.
+Although the Opera browser is based on the same foundation used by Google Chrome, getting to the browser’s cookie options has a slightly different process.

 Apps and plugins